computer-lab/computerlab.io/source/_posts/notes-on-live-tweeting-search-queries.md

 `history.google.com` page, adding location data and voice queries.
 More on that later.

 I kept the script running continuously for over a year.
-A few nights ago, I decided to comment out the cron job, turning off the near-real-time feed of my searches.
+A few nights ago, for various reasons, I decided to turn off the script by commenting out the cron job that ran it.

-__Frankly, I miss it.__
+__Frankly, I miss my realtime search feed.__

-I think that the feed has changed my habits and relationships in subtle ways that I'm only starting to appreciate now that the software is off.
+The feed changed my habits and relationships in subtle ways that I'm only starting to appreciate now that the software is off.
 I think it was an interesting experiment, and I'm going to try to summarize some of my conclusions.
 Theo and a few of my other friends are still using the script, and I'm sure they have their own thoughts.

-### What I Hid

-Did I have a way to hide certain queries?
-Absolutely.
-If I used an incognito tab, I could make searches without them showing up in my history page and therefore also my Twitter feed.

-In practice, I didn't do this very much.
-When I did "incognito tab" something, it was usually for one of three reasons:

-- It related to my family.
-There's something deeply weird about Googling one's mom or dad, much weirder than Googling oneself.

-- It related to a person or organization that I was in a competitive or vulnerable relationship with.
-For example, a few weeks after the script started running, I graduated from college and started to half-heartedly look for a job.
-When I researched the companies I was interviewing with I often "incognito tabbed" out of something between embarassment and self-interest.

-- Irrelevant, repeated queries.
-Over the course of the experiment I gained about 600 followers, many who don't care about programming, and occassionally I took mercy on these people by opening up an incognito tab when debugging a `webpack.config.js`.
-I didn't want to clog the feed.

-I think these three categories point to three important use-cases of privacy: 1) __a way to care for the emotions of others__, 2) __a tool in competition__, 3) __a filter of irrelevant information__.

 ### How It Was Useful